bahrus/custom-enhancements/README.md

 ```

 Here the platform would attach the feature in the base HTML class (preferably in the constructor, I think) using the afore mentioned methods.
+I think support for both lazy loading on demand (based on a matching attribute or another property access that is detectable by the platform as described above), as well as eagerly during element construction should be provided.

 Both ways of attaching the enhancement would result in calling a new reserved method, featureAddedCallback, allowing the userland code to pass in such things as private data and element internals to the enhancement.